Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

 service.
 Currently both are supported.

-To completely uninstall Percona Server you’ll need to remove all the installed packages and data files.
+To completely uninstall Percona Server for MySQL you’ll need to remove all the installed packages and data files.

 service mysql stop